Skip to content

 Trading

-An individual or entity that holds a large amount of cryptocurrency, capable of influencing market prices through large trades.
+An individual or entity that holds a large amount of crypto and can influence market prices.